Skip to navigation Skip to content Skip to footer

 Bio

-Chad Austin begins his sixth year as the assistant director of the Blue Wave Show Band.
-In addition to his duties as assistant band director, he also teaches percussion, pilots the entertainment industry degree, and assists with the Concert Band and Jazz Band.
+Chad Austin begins his seventh year at Co-Lin and first year as the director of the Blue Wave Show Band.
+In addition to his duties as band director, he also teaches percussion, pilots the entertainment industry degree, and assists with the Concert Band and Jazz Band.
 Austin also directs the basketball pep band and "The Sojourners," Co-Lin's rock band.

 He is a graduate of Mississippi State University with a bachelor's degree in music education.
 While at MSU he performed with the wind ensemble, percussion ensemble, and The Famous Maroon Band.
 Austin earned his master's degree in band conducting from Sam Houston State University.